 For a LinkedIn photo, notes about looking “young” are meant to encourage the photo subject to dress or carry themselves with greater maturity in order to convey status or experience.

-If you receive many notes like this, consider that your expression may be coming across as naive or that the styles you’re wearing — like clothing or hairstyle — might be making you look much younger than you are.
+If you receive many notes like this, consider that certain characteristics of your photo might be making you look much younger than you are.

 Anyway, that concludes our translations of common notes, at least for now.
 I hope that this helps you make even better use of your results on Photofeeler!